westonstearns/courses-googlevis-weston/chapter1.md

 `dev_2005 <- subset(development, Year == 2005)`

-Then if you want to see only countries that had a gdp of over 30,000:
+Then if you want to see only countries that had a gdp of over 30,000 in 2005:

 `dev_2005_big <- subset(dev_2005, GDP >= 30000)`